thards89/where_is_the_rock_bar_front/README.md

 # Where is The Rock Bar
-In this website, you can find the rock bars, pubs, metal bars and musical venues close to you and register your experience on them.
+In this website, you can find the rock bars, irish pubs, metal bars, rock restaurants and musical venues next to you and register your experience on them.

 ![rockBar-1](https://github.com/thards89/manga-managment-app-front-end/assets/96024390/c700a6d8-91d2-4598-a5c5-b7e1228fda2a)